jhpyle/docassemble/_docs/modifiers.md

 By default, **docassemble** looks at every block in your interview and automatically discerns what variables each block is capable of setting.
-Then, when it is running the interview, if it encounters an undefined variable it goes through all the blocks that are capable of defining the variable.
+Then, when it is evaluating the interview logic, if it encounters an undefined variable it goes through all the blocks that are capable of defining the variable.
 As discussed above, if there are multiple blocks that are capable of defining a variable, it tries the ones that are later in the file first, unless an [`order` initial block] or a [`supersedes` modifier] alters that order.

 Sometimes, however, a block that **docassemble** tries to use to define a variable is one that you don't **docassemble** to even